Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 solution in Eclipse using JUnit, and (4) submitting the solution to the appropriate drill assignment in Gradescope.

-* For each drill assignment, there will be
+#### (1) Downloading the files for the drill

+For each drill assignment, there is a src/edu/uacs210fall2018/drill##/ subdirectory in your drill github repository.
+Your drill github repository was initially copied from the public drill repository [FIXME].
+As the semester progresses, we will be posting the Drill##TestClass.java, Drill##.java, and any other needed files in the public drill repository.

 You just put the files for Drill01 into your repository on your machine and if you did a commit and push a copy is also in your repository on github. the Drill##TestClass.java,
-Drill##.java, and any other needed files

 Give it a try!
 In the Eclipse Package Explorer, right click